 garlic cloves, chopped

-pine nuts, or I use crushed almonds...but walnuts would work, too!
+pine nuts, or I use crushed almonds...but walnuts or sunflower seeds would work, too!

 1) Cook the broccoli raab in a large pot of boiling salted water until slightly tender, about 1 minute.

 2) Transfer the broccoli raab to a large bowl of ice water to cool.